wesgk/MembershipMap/README.md

 * [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro)

 ## Bugs and Future Changes
-* There is a bug in saving addresses on the heroku server
+* The loading of Google Maps API isn't being handled correctly and therefore the maps don't always display.
+If you experience this on heroku refresh the brower once or twice.
+This fix underway.
-* Checkboxes on User Map screen should filter map markers: not yet working
+* Checkboxes on User Map screen should filter map markers: not yet working.

 ## Contributors
 @wesgknight